 1 tsp brown sugar

 salt and pepper to taste

-1. Start by removing the rind and seeds from the watermelon, and cut it into triangular chunks.
+1. Start by removing the rind and seeds from the watermelon, and cut the watermelon into triangular chunks.

 2. Cut the feta cheese into small cubes, and place both into a large bowl.

-3. Slice the onions into very thin slices and place in the bowl with the rest of the ingredients.
-Then add the chopped mint leaves and set aside.
+3. Thinly slice the onions and place in the bowl with the rest of the ingredients.
+Then, add the chopped mint leaves and set aside.
 Add chopped cucumber to the mix as well.

 4. Prepare the dressing in a small bowl; add the olive oil, lemon juice, and brown sugar, and season.
 Whisk the ingredients to combine, taste, and adjust the seasoning.